Jagat Narain Lal: Political life

 As a committed freedom fighter and Congressman, Jagat Narain lal was imprisoned during the Non Cooperation, Civil Disobedience and the Quit India Movements and spent close to a decade in jail.
 As the assistant secretary of the Provincial Congress Committee He played a major role in the success of the Gaya Congress in 1922 after his release from Buxer jail.
 He was sentenced to prison for a second time in 1929 under the charges of sedition for having become, as he writes, ‘the bête noir to the Government and the police chief of the province, thanks to my bitter and scathing criticism of their bungling which had resulted in communal antagonism and riots.’
 After he was released from Hazaribagh Central jail in 1929, he lent his support to and spearheaded the Salt Satyagraha as the President of the Patna District Congress Committee.

 In the interim, Lal, under the influence of Madan Mohan Malviya and B.S.
 Moonje, also acquired dual membership of the Hindu Mahasabha.
 His association with the All India Hindu Mahasabha strengthened and he became its General Secretary at its Calcutta session in 1926.
 Beginning early 1930s, his enchantment with the Hindu Mahasabha began to wane.
 On his release from Hazaribagh Central Jail in 1932, he joined the Servants of Hindu Society.
 He wrote: ‘[When] Bhai Paramanand was elected president of the Hindu Mahasabha, he openly advocated a pro-government and anti-Congress policy, in defiance of all earlier traditions.
 The rift between us grew wider and wider until…I felt I could no longer associated with him.’
 In protest, and to register his disenchantment, Jagat Narain Lal finally stopped taking his allowance from the Mahasabha.
 His disenchantment with the Hindu Mahasabha was complete by the time the first provincial assembly elections took place in 1937 when he fought the elections on a Congress ticket defeated the Mahasabha candidate who stood against him.
 ‘The election was almost a cake-walk for me.
 The Hindu Sabha candidate forfeited his deposit.’.
-In 1937, he became the Parliamentary secretary to the then Finance Minister of Bihar province Dr.Anugraha Narayan Sinha.
+In 1937, he became the Parliamentary secretary to the then Finance Minister & Deputy Chief Minister of Bihar province Dr. Anugraha Narayan Sinha.